 Employee engagement is one of the greatest challenges—and greatest opportunities—in modern business.
 Employees are generally funneled into three categories in terms of their engagement:

-Engaged employees have a positive emotional investment in the work they do, and the organization they work for.
-They're working with a strong purpose, and are focused on moving their team, and the organization as a whole forward.
-Highly engaged employees nearly always excel, and perform far beyond industry benchmarks.
+Engaged: Engaged employees have a positive emotional investment in the work they do and the organization they work for.
+They're working with a strong purpose and are focused on moving their team and the organization forward.
+Highly engaged employees nearly always excel and perform far beyond industry benchmarks.
 With a solid foundation and a team of engaged employees, there's nothing you can't accomplish.

-Employees who are not engaged are essentially 'checked-out,' and simply 'going through the motions.'
+Not engaged: Employees who are not engaged are 'checked-out,' and simply 'going through the motions.'
 Although they're not actively working against the organization, they're not pulling for it either.

 Perhaps one of the most surprising statistics about engagement is the proportion of 'not engaged' and 'actively disengaged' employees that exist in the average organization.
-According to research published by Gallup, 70% of employees in the U.S. and 87% of workers worldwide fit into either the 'not engaged' or 'actively disengaged' employee categories.
+According to research published by Gallup, only 36% of US employees are considered "engaged."

 Why is that such a problem?